AaltoSciComp/scicomp-docs/triton/apps/speech2text.rst

 Unfortunately, there is nothing we can do about this at the moment: you have to go through that particular audio segment and transcribe it manually.

 Why do we use work directory ``Work /scratch/work/user-name`` instead of ``Home Directory``?
 ---------------------------------------------------------------------------------------------

 ``Home Directory`` has a small disk space quota (10Gb) and ``/scratch/work/`` has a large one (200Gb), and we can easily add even more space if it is needed.
 Workspace disk is also faster than the home directory.

 What if my audio file contains speech in more than one language?
 -----------------------------------------------------------------

-If a single audio file contains speech in more than one language, result files will (probably) still be produced but the results will (probably) be nonsensical to some extent.
+If an audio file contains speech in more than one language, the result may contain translations of the transcriptions, which is usually not what you want.
+This is due to the Whisper speech transcription model used by speech2text.

 In some cases, this can be avoided easily.
 For example, if the language changes at the middle of the audio, just split the file into two parts and process them separately.
 You can use any available audio software to do this, for example, `Audacity <https://www.audacityteam.org/>`__.

 What happens if I submit speech2text audio file(s) that have already been processed and completed?
 --------------------------------------------------------------------------------------------------

 This is safe to do: speech2text checks if the expected result files already exist and if so, exits early without doing any further processing.

 I submitted my audio files with wrong language.
 What to do?
 ------------------------------------------------------------